FabianMatata/StreetFood-Website/README.md

 StreetFood Website

 ## Project Description
-This is a website that shows various foods served in the streets.
+This is a website that shows various foods served in a restaurant.
+Its used to advertise their main dishes.

 ## Author
 Fabian Matata